JavaScript Minify: Minify JS Safely for Faster Loads

 Complexity calculation uses keyword matching.
 Control flow keywords get counted.
 Keywords like if, for, while get counted.
 This shows code complexity.
 Higher complexity means more logic.

 Syntax validation uses basic checks.
 Function constructor validates syntax.
-Terser provides detailed errors.
+The advanced engine can provide detailed errors.
 This helps fix problems quickly.

 ECMAScript version affects parsing.
 Different versions support different features.
 ES5 supports older syntax.
 ES2020 supports modern syntax.
 Version selection ensures compatibility.